ediestel/tcmve/README.md

   - Actus Essendi Scale (essence/existence distinction)
   - Transcendental Convertibility (being→one→truth→good→beauty)
   - Analogy Predication (proportional participation in divine archetypes)
-- **Future Vision**: Moving toward embedded cosine similarity - single semantic distance measurement against ideal Thomistic responses instead of heuristic flags
+- **Embedded Cosine Similarity**: Fully implemented semantic evaluation using OpenAI text-embedding-3-large for direct comparison against ideal Thomistic metaphysical analysis

 ### Environment Variables
 All three API keys are required for the system to function with any provider: